thomasonzhou/roboweave/README.md

 ## System Overview

 The core objective of RoboWeave is to enable robotic actuation from semantically rich prompts.
-Input is collected via a Weave-intergrated frontend that reads sensor input, routed to Gemini for interpretation, and ultimately converted into commands to send to a backend motion planning pipeline.
-The architecture supports a mixture of text, image, and video inputs and is designed to generalize across multiple robotic tasks.
+Input is collected via a Weave-integrated frontend that reads sensor input, routed to Gemini for interpretation, and ultimately converted into commands to send to a backend motion execution API.
+The architecture supports a mixture of text, image, audio, and video inputs and is designed to generalize across multiple robotic tasks.

 ## Architecture